kmerkuri/kmerkuri/README.md

 ### Hi there 👋

-# Hi there, I'm Klevi Merkuri 👋
+# I'm Klevi Merkuri 👋

 I'm a DevOps Engineer with a passion for automating and streamlining processes.
 I have experience in managing infrastructure, deploying and scaling applications, and ensuring high availability and performance.